INTERESTS: Work, outdoors activities, and dating.

 Tell us more about where you are from and what shaped you:

 I’m originally from Pittsburgh.
-I went to Carnegie Mellon and got a degree in economics, which I got because it is the default major to do when you don’t know what you want to do.
-I moved out to Los Angeles a year after school for the first job and only job offer I received after college.
+I went to Carnegie Mellon and got a degree in economics.
+It is the default major to do when you don’t know what you want to do.
+After school, I moved out to Los Angeles for the first job and only job offer I received after college.
 I never thought of going to CA or Los Angeles, and it was crazy because I said I would go anywhere and I ended up going to LA, which is a freaking cool city.
 I came up to the Bay Area after 5 years in LA to attend 42.

 What did you do before 42?